Digital-Health-Outcomes-Models/node-mole-rpc-transport-webworker/README.md

 main().then(console.log, console.error);
 ```

-You can pass extra Mole-RPC options to createClient as second parameter.
+You can pass extra dho-rpc options to createClient as second parameter.

 For example